Skip to content

 How do I see network speed in the Mac menu bar?

-Install NetSpeed and it places live upload and download speed in your menu bar automatically.
+Install LiveMetrics and it places live upload and download speed in your menu bar automatically.
 Turn on launch at login and it's there every time you start your Mac — no window to open, no setup.

 Yes.
 As a live bandwidth monitor it shows whether traffic is actually moving.
 If throughput sits near zero while you wait, the network is the likely cause; if it's busy, the slowdown is elsewhere.

-Download NetSpeed for Mac
+Download LiveMetrics for Mac

 Put live upload and download speed in your menu bar, track today's peaks, and watch the last five minutes at a glance — a native app that keeps everything on your Mac.